marmelab/react-admin/docs/Admin.md

 ![Empty Admin](./img/tutorial_empty.png)

-You can replace that "ready" screen your custom component by passing it as the `ready` prop:
+You can replace that "ready" screen by passing a custom component as the `ready` prop:

 ```jsx
 import * as React from 'react';